Triangular arrangements on the projective plane: The inner triple points of a triangular arrangement

 \section{The inner triple points of a triangular arrangement}

-In this section we will explicit the importance of the set $T$ of the triple points, defined by the triangular arrangement, which are not the vertices of the triangle.
-We will describe in particular the case where $T$ is either empty or a complete intersection. \\
+In this section we will explain the importance of the set $T$ of the triple points, defined by the triangular arrangement, which are not the vertices of the triangle.
+We will describe in particular the case where $T$ is either empty or a complete intersection.

-Let $A,B,C$ be three points not aligned.
-A line arrangement such that any of its line passes through $A,B$ or $C$ is called \textit{triangular arrangement}.
-If one of the three \textit{side lines} is missing we will say that the triangular arrangement is uncomplete.
-The set of triangular arrangements consisting in $a+1$ lines through $A$, $b+1$ lines through $B$, $c+1$ lines through $C$ and the three side lines will be denoted by $\mathrm{Tr}(a,b,c)$; these arrangements posses $a+b+c$ lines.
+Let $A,B,C$ be three non-aligned points.
+A line arrangement such that any of its lines passes through $A,B$ or $C$ is called \textit{triangular arrangement}.
+The lines $(AB)$, $(AC)$ and $(BC)$, sides of the triangle $ABC$, are called \textit{side lines}.
+If one of the three side lines is missing, we will say that the triangular arrangement is incomplete.
+The set of triangular arrangements consisting of $a+1$ lines through $A$, $b+1$ lines through $B$, $c+1$ lines through $C$, where $0\le a\le b\le c$, including the three side lines, will be denoted by $\Tr(a,b,c)$; these arrangements possess $a+b+c$ lines.

+\begin{defi} Let $A$, $B$ and $C$ be three non-aligned points in $\P^2$.
+Let us consider a triangular arrangement $\cA$ with respect to these three points.
+A singular point of $\cA$ which appears as an intersection of one line through $A$, one line through $B$ and one line through $C$ is called an \textit{inner triple point} of $\cA$.
+The set of these inner triple points of $\cA$ is denoted by $T$.
+Moreover, we call any line of $\cA$ which is not a side one an \textit{inner line} of the arrangement. \end{defi}

+As we will perceive throughout this work, it will be extremely important to relate two arrangements which differ by one line (and their associated reflexive sheaves).
+Such a relation is explained by what we will refer to as the \textit{Addition-Deletion theorem} (or simply Addition-Deletion).
+Even if historically such name is reserved for the result that relates the freeness of the arrangements in a triple (see \cite[Theorem 4.51]{OT} for more details), we will use it to recall the exact sequences we now describe.
+Nevertheless, the mentioned relations for the freeness are also obtained using such sequences.

+Let $\cA$ be a line arrangement in $\P^2$, and consider a line $l \in \cA$.
+Denoting by $\cA \backslash l$ the arrangement obtained by removing $l$, we have the short exact sequence

+where $t$ denotes the number of triple points in the line $l$ counted with appropriate multiplicity (see \cite[Proposition 5.1]{FV} for more details).
+This process is known as \textit{deletion}.